mike2151/Online-OH-queue/README.md

 14. Run `python manage.py runserver`

 An instance of Online-OH-Queue should be running in port 8000

+**Notes About Development:**
+In development, emails are sent in the terminal so do not expect any emails to end up in your inbox.

+If you make any changes to the UI, you must run `npm run build` in order for the changes to be visible.
+The app compiles react and then serves the compiled react.

 ## API
 The following describes the endpoints for the API: